TRIDENT: Benchmarking LLM Safety in Finance, Medicine, and Law: Experiments

 \subsection{Setup}

-We evaluated models using the full Trident-Bench dataset, which consists of 2,652 harmful prompts (approximately 900 per domain).
+We evaluated models using the full Trident-Bench dataset, which consisted of 2,635 harmful prompts (approximately 900 per domain).
 To account for sampling variance and response instability, each model is evaluated three times per prompt.
 Responses are generated via both API interfaces and locally hosted models.
-All experiments are conducted on a single NVIDIA GH200 machine and a GTX 4060 machine.
+All experiments are conducted on a single NVIDIA GH200.

 \paragraph{5.1.1 Models}